 As a local distribution utility, Belmont Light purchases electricity from wholesale generating plants all over New England and delivers it to Belmont homes and businesses.
-Guided by an updated Power Supply Policy, it is Belmont Light’s overall policy to match or exceed the State’s Clean Energy Standard (CES) and to work toward the goals for the electricity sector as stated in the Town’s Climate Action Plan (CAP).
-This policy allows us to acquire electricity produced by alternative energy sources while keeping our rates stable and our service safe and reliable.
+Guided by our Power Supply Policy, we are on a pathway to achieve a 100% renewable power supply by 2022, while keeping our rates stable and our service safe and reliable.
+Our renewable goals align with those set forth for the for the electricity sector as stated in the Town’s Climate Action Plan (CAP) and the Belmont Roadmap for Strategic Decarbonization.

 We carefully manage a diverse power supply portfolio according to prices and other economic factors, reliability considerations, and the needs of our customers.

 The pie chart above shows Belmont Light’s energy supply by fuel type for 2018.
 82% of Belmont Light’s power supply came through contracts for non-specific resources and real-time spot market purchases.
 17% was contracted from specific renewable generators, as further described below.
 This means that the majority mix of resources used to generate Belmont’s power supply reflects the general mix of resources available to us from the New England grid.